xishanyu2/xishanyu2.github.io/_teaching/Econometrics：Special Topics in Stata Applications.md

 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/stata
-venue: ""
+venue: "A.P.
+Pin You"
 date: 2025-01-01
 location: ""
 ---

-2025 Spring as a teaching assistant
+As a teaching assistant

 [Lecture 1]()